Grayrigg train crash: Son forgives crash engineer

 Dave Lewis, a maintenance manager from Preston who worked at Network Rail, admitted at a hearing that he was "under pressure" and had forgotten to inspect the points near where the train derailed.

-Now, five years after the crash, BBC's Inside Out has brought Mr Lewis and Mrs Masson's son George together to "close a chapter" in their lives.'If only'
+Now, five years after the crash, BBC's Inside Out has brought Mr Lewis and Mrs Masson's son George together to "close a chapter" in their lives.

 Speaking about the day he heard the news about his mother, Mr Masson said: "My son rang me at my office and said: 'Sit down'.